semlix/semlix/docs/source/schema.rst

 instantiated with ``phrase=True`` (the default), or ``Frequency`` if ``phrase=False``.

-In addition, the following formats are implemented for the possible convenience of expert users, but are not currently used in Whoosh:
+In addition, the following formats are implemented for the possible convenience of expert users, but are not currently used in semlix:

 ================= ================================================================
 Class name        Description